LiorZ/hdac8_thesis/thesis.rst

 ===========

 	*London et al* have previously developed a method for structure-based prediction of binding specificity to successfully identify both known and novel protein farnesyltransferase (FTase) substrate peptides and BH3 peptides to Bcl-2-like proteins [7]_
 	In this study, we applied the FlexPepBind pipeline to train a predictor that will distinguish between peptide that bind HDAC8 and peptides that do not.
 Since FlexPepDock only models the interface between the two, and not the catalytic process, we assume that peptides that bind to HDAC8 are subsequently deacetylated.
 Our studies conclude that the peptide's ability to bind to the receptor is somewhat correlated with the ability of that same sequence to bind when positioned in an exposed region of a protein.
-These conclusion was shown to be valid on several occasions [62]_.
+This conclusion was shown to be valid on several occasions [62]_.

 ..
 (DONE) ORA: do we assume this, or do we conclude this, since our results indicate that the peptide binds in an extended conformation?
 ..
 LIOR: You are right, fixed.
 ..

 	The HDAC8 system presents additional challenges to systems studied previously - the extremely flexible loops in the interface have the ability to move and accommodate different substrates for each conformation, the lack of solved crystals that incorporated a genuine substrate and the acetylated lysine - a post translational modification that was poorly addressed in previous computational studies.
 	We calibrated a set of parameters that included the amount of sampling and movement, degree of constraints and some other energy terms in the scoring function and compared the resulting predictor to a predictor that was obtained by applying much simpler and less computationally intensive approach - the FlexPepDock minimization scheme.
-Although the full optimization scheme performed better in the task of distinguishing binders from non binders than the short minimization pipeline, it was too computationally intensive for high-throughput mode as it included (in addition to the FPDock full optimization runs) an additional clustering step.
+Although the full optimization scheme achieved better AUC than the short minimization pipeline, it was too computationally intensive for high-throughput mode as it included (in addition to the FPDock full optimization runs) an additional clustering step.
 For that reason, we used the minimization only scheme which was a little less accurate but much faster.

 ..
 (DONE) ORA: what do you mean by "in general"?
 ..
 LIOR: Bad phrasing, fixed